 As citizens, we want to hear that there was a standoff at the Nairobi City Assembly because MCAs were demanding for explanations for the under-performance in the collection of local revenue.
 In FY 2015/16 the Nairobi County was targeting to raise Ksh.
 17.53 billion from local sources.
 The Office of Controller of Budget (OCoB) reported that the county managed to raise Ksh.
 2.23 billion.
 This is an under performance by all standards.

 |Infographic: Shows how Nairobi City County implemented her budget during the 1st Quarter FY 2015/2016.|

 Last month, we had a meeting with various community groups in Nairobi and raised a number of issues affecting them.
-The MCAs should take up this issues and discuss them in order to improve Nairobi County Fiscal Strategy Paper FY 2016/2017.
+The Members of County Assembly (MCAs) should take up this issues and discuss them in order to improve Nairobi County Fiscal Strategy Paper Final Year 2016/2017.